 The EU School Milk Scheme is intended to encourage consumption among children of healthy dairy products containing important vitamins and minerals.
-The scheme does not only have a nutritional character but also an educational character and contributes therefore greatly to the fight against obesity among children.
-The School Milk Scheme is there to provide quality products for children, to contribute to a healthy way of living and to nutritional education with a better knowledge on products.
+First established in 1977, the scheme not only has a nutritional character, but also an educational character and therefore helps contribute to the fight against obesity among children.
+The School Milk Scheme is there to provide quality products for children, to contribute to a healthy way of living and to nutritional education with better knowledge of products.

 The 2008 revision